viralemergence/tatat/rousettus_tutorial/README.md

     -run_evigene -cpus $SLURM_CPUS_PER_TASK -mem $SLURM_MEM_PER_NODE -phetero 2 -minaa 99 \
     -run_transcript_metadata_appender -run_cds_and_metadata
 ```
 Additionally, for this tutorial we pass the "phetero" arg, as we expect there to be some sequence discrepencies due to heterozygosity in the samples, and "minaa", as mammals tend to have longer genes and this removes genes with fewer than 100 amino acids.
-For more details on optimizing these args with other organisms, see the EvidentialGenes homepage.
+For more details on optimizing these args with other organisms, see the EvidentialGene [homepage](http://arthropods.eugenes.org/EvidentialGene/evigene/).

 This step generally takes a couple hours to run, but once completed it will have populated the "cds" table with candidate CDS ids, start and end positions derived from the raw transcripts, strand directionality, the parental transcript id, and other information.
 However, ideally the "transcripts" table entries will have direct connections to the "cds" table entries.
 To quickly add this, the following command is run:
 ```